88-Keys: Biography

 According to the article, 88-Keys began wearing Polo Ralph Lauren as a Long Island high school student in 1992, when he developed a liking for its classic, preppy style.
-He asserted that he had worn a complete look from the brand every day, without fail.
 As of 2008, his wardrobe included over 700 Polo pieces.

-Since his days as an assistant engineer, 88-Keys has produced records for numerous artists including Mos Def, Talib Kweli, Kid Cudi, Macy Gray, Musiq Soulchild, Dejuan Lucian, and Consequence.
-Recently, 88-Keys extended beyond his production credits to highlight his skills on the mic as MC, singer and collaborator, most notably on his solo debut album The Death of Adam released on November 11, 2008.
-Executively produced by 88-Keys's close friend Kanye West, the concept album tells the story of a man named Adam who has been murdered in a loft apartment in Harlem.
-In August 2008 a fifteen-track mixtape titled Adam's Case Files was released as a prequel to The Death of Adam.
-The album's first single titled "Stay Up!
-(Viagra)" was officially released through iTunes on September 9, 2008.
-In December 2008, 88-Keys was highlighted as Spin Artist of the Day.
-In 2009, 88-Keys worked in Atlanta with new female duo Addictive on a track for a forthcoming album.
+Since his days as an assistant engineer, 88-Keys has produced records for numerous artists, including Mos Def, Talib Kweli, Kid Cudi, Macy Gray, Musiq Soulchild, Dejuan Lucian, and rapper Consequence.
+Recently, 88-Keys extended beyond his production credits as an MC, singer and collaborator, most notably on his solo debut album The Death of Adam, released on November 11, 2008.
+Executively produced by 88-Keys's close friend Kanye West, the concept album tells the story of a man named Adam, who has been murdered in a loft apartment in Harlem.
+In August 2008, a fifteen-track mixtape titled Adam's Case Files was released as a prequel to The Death of Adam.
+The album's first single, titled "Stay Up!
+(Viagra)", was officially released through iTunes on September 9, 2008.
+In December 2008, 88-Keys was featured as Spin Artist of the Day.
+In 2009, 88-Keys worked in Atlanta with new female duo Addictive on a track for an upcoming album.

-In June 2019, 88-Keys announced that a song he produced titled "That's Life", featuring Sia and Mac Miller, had been approved for release by Miller's estate, and was released through Warner Records on June 20, 2019.
+In June 2019, 88-Keys announced that a song he produced entitled "That's Life", featuring Sia and Mac Miller, had been approved for release by Miller's estate; it was released through Warner Records on June 20, 2019.